-Ben-Shitrit is a recipient of awards from the Foundation for Contemporary Arts Emergency Grant (2016) Tony Smith award, Ostrovsky Family Fund (2012, 2015) Artis Contemporary (2012).
+Ben Shitrit is a recipient of awards from the New York Foundation for the Arts (NYFA) Ostrovsky Family Fund, and Artis Contemporary.
 Her work is included in private collections, as well as in the public collections of the American University Museum at the Katzen Arts Center, Washington, D.C., and Musée d’Art Moderne Grand-Duc Jean (MUDAM) Luxembourg.
 Recent commissions include HALF TAMED BEAST by Artis at Zoom contemporary art from the Middle East in 2010, a performance commission for ISCP, NY in 2012, and a film commission by Experimental Media and Performing Arts Center (EMPAC) in 2013-2015.
-Ben-Shitrit is a recent Lower Manhattan Cultural Council Swing Space resident, and a 2012 New York Foundation for the Arts Fellow in Film/Video.
 She received her MFA from Hunter College in 2010.
-Since then, she has taught art, photography and video at the New School/Parsons and California College of the Arts.
-Orit is based in Brooklyn and San Francisco.
+Since then, she has taught art, photography and film at the New School/Parsons, California College of the Arts (CCA) and SFAI.
+Orit is a board member of SF Cinematheque.
+She is based in Brooklyn and San Francisco.